Asín tibuok: Guimaras and Capiz

-Ilonggo túltul, duldul, or dúkdok is made by gathering driftwood (rorok or dagsa) and other washed-up plant matter (twigs, reeds, coconut husks, bamboo stems, etc.) from the beach.
+Ilonggo túltul, duldul, or dukdok is made by gathering driftwood (rorok or dagsa) and other washed-up plant matter (twigs, reeds, coconut husks, bamboo stems, etc.) from the beach.
 These are burned completely into ash for about a week.
 The ash is then gathered into cylindrical woven bamboo containers known as kaing.
 The kaing are placed on bamboo platforms and a container is placed underneath.
 Seawater is poured through the ash and caught on these containers.
 The brine is then strained and transferred into other containers where it is mixed with gatâ (coconut milk).
-These are poured into molds (hurnohan) and boiled over an outdoor stove (kalan).
+These are poured into molds (hurnohan) and boiled over an outdoor stove (kalán).
 More of the liquid is continually poured into the molds as they evaporate until nothing but a solid mass of salt remains.
 These brick-like lumps (known as bareta) are then packaged and sold.

 Culinary uses

-Asín tibuok and túltul are usually consumed by grating a light dusting of them over food.
+Asín tibuók and túltul are usually consumed by grating a light dusting of them over food.
 They were traditionally dusted over plain hot rice with a few drops of oil and eaten as is.
 They are also used to season sinangag (traditional fried rice).
 Chunks can also be broken off and dipped into stews and dishes or ground and used like regular table salt.

 Conservation

 Salt-makers (asinderos) were once important professions in Philippine society, but the craft is nearly extinct in modern times.
-Part of this is due to the time-consuming traditional methods of producing salt and the hard work that go with it.
+Part of this is due to the time-consuming traditional methods of producing salt and the hard work that goes with it.
 Artisanal salt-makers can not compete with the cheap imported salt prevalent today in the Philippines.
 The passage of Republic Act No. 8172, the Act for Salt Iodization Nationwide (ASIN), in 1995 also placed further stress on local salt-makers, forcing many to give up the industry altogether.

 Both asín tibuok and túltul are only made by a few families today.
-They are commonly sold for the tourist trade for their novelty as well as to gourmet restaurants that feature Filipino cuisine.
-Due to their rarity, they are considerably more expensive than regular salt.
-The demand is usually high for asín tibuok and túltul, but the supply can not keep up.
+They are commonly sold to tourists and to gourmet restaurants that feature Filipino cuisine.
+Due to their rarity, they are more expensive than regular salt.
+Demand for asín tibuok and túltul frequently exceeds supply.

 Asín tibuok is listed in the Ark of Taste international catalogue of endangered heritage foods by the Slow Food movement.
+In October 2025, asín tibuok of Alburquerque, Bohol, was also registered as a Geographical Indication (GI) by the Intellectual Property Office of the Philippines (IPOPHL).